webRemi/DFuse/README.md

-# preload
+# DFuse
-Preload for nativity - Performs clean DLL injection into a process.
+Preshot for NFuse - Performs clean DLL injection into a process.

 ## Commands
 Usage